-Mr. Bennett is a Senior Portfolio Manager on Clark Capital's Cross Asset Management Team.
+Mr. Bennett serves as a co-portfolio manager to the Navigator Tactical Fixed Income Fund.
 Mr. Bennett joined the adviser in 2014.
-He has over 15 years of experience with the management and trading of various securities and derivatives.
+He has over eight years of experience with the management and trading of various securities and derivatives.
 Mr. Bennett has had extensive experience overseeing the daily trading activities of various long and short ETFs and mutual funds for ProShare Advisors LLC, including: trading cash equities, synthetic equities, futures, credit default swaps, corporate bonds, treasuries, and FX forwards.
 Mr. Bennett worked for ProShare Advisors, LLC from 2008-2014.
 He began his career as a Financial Advisor at UBS Financial Services, Inc. Robert received his B.S. in business management from Wentworth Institute of Technology.